Protocol Revenue

 Figure 5 - Case Study Reference Sankey Diagram

-In this case study, we have 3 NOs.
+In this case study, we have 3 node operators (NOs).
 (A) has 8 ETH and no RPL staked.
 (B) has 8 ETH and 6 ETH worth of RPL staked.
 (C) has 8 ETH and 15 ETH worth of RPL staked (note that vote-eligible RPL is capped at 150% of bonded ETH.
 This leads to NO C earning twice as much from “Voter Share” as NO B).

-Proposal Example, 9 more ETH-Only Node Operators join
+Proposal Case Study, 9 more ETH-Only Node Operators join

 Figure 6

 Now we see 9 more NOs identical to (A) join.
 As you can see, there’s a self-balancing effect.
-Voter Share value paid to NO B and C increased 4x even though they have the same RPL.
-Surplus Share value increased 4x over the same supply of RPL.
-In short: Node Operators unwilling to take on RPL exposure still grow the protocol’s ability to meet rETH demand, and higher rETH supply makes RPL exposure more attractive.
+Voter Share increased 4x while the amount of staked RPL stayed the same.
+As a result, NO B and C earn 4x more from Voter Share (even though they have the same RPL).
+In short: node operators unwilling to take on RPL exposure still grow the protocol’s ability to meet rETH demand, and higher rETH supply makes RPL exposure more attractive.

 Lower Bonds and Capital Efficiency